Trangth97/BI-EOF-Document/docs/source/chart/create-and-design.rst

 Return to the « New Chart » form.
 You click the « Create » button to save the chart.
 It is then added to the list of available charts.

-To design the chart, you click the « Design Chart » ??  button on its row.
+To design the chart, you click the « Design Chart » |design_chart| button on its row.
 The following form opens.

 .. image:: ../images/chart/create_optical_4.png
     :align: center